Christian, Crown Prince of Denmark: Early life

-Education and activities
+Education

 Christian was the first member of the Danish royal family to attend nursery school.
-At the same age, the Crown Prince had a nanny at the Palace to teach him rudimentary lessons.
-He is also the first member of the royal family to attend a public state school, Tranegårdskolen in Hellerup.
+He initially attended nursery school at Queen Louise's Asylum Kindergarten in Fredensborg before transferred to Garrison Church's Congregational Kindergarten at Sankt Annæ Plads.
+At the same age, his father had a nanny at the Palace to teach him rudimentary lessons.
+He is also the first member of the royal family to attend a public state school, Tranegård School in Hellerup.
 The Danish court announced in October 2019 that Christian and his three younger siblings would undertake a 12-week school stay at Lemania-Verbier International School in Verbier, Switzerland, in the beginning of 2020.
 The stay was cut short and the siblings returned home in March due to the intensification of the COVID-19 situation in Denmark.
 In April 2021, it was announced that Christian would undertake his secondary education at the Danish boarding school Herlufsholm, starting in August 2021.
 In June 2022, shortly after finishing the first year of his upper secondary education, it was announced that Christian would no longer attend the school, after recurring allegations of bullying, violence and sexual abuse at the institution surfaced in a documentary.
-He instead attends the public school Ordrup Gymnasium.
+Instead, he transferred to the public gymnasium, Ordrup Gymnasium.
+He graduated in June 2024.